12 Easy DIY Sensory Activities to Entertain Babies

 Everything featured here can be crafted from simple, recycled materials and stuff found within reach around the house or a couple of clicks on Amazon.
-Read on for sensory fun, and check out our Boredom Busters Guide for more all-ages crafts, recipes, and rainy day fun.

 Once your baby has figured out how to grasp, dump a large bag or two of uncooked rice into a modest-size bin and watch the good times roll.
 And roll.
 Tiny hands sifting through dry rice never gets old, for you or for them.
 Bury a small toy (not too small!) and encourage them to dig it out.
 Once they get that down, help them fill up a small measuring cup and pour it into another.
 Do it yourself: Busy Toddler.

 Sensory bags taped to the wall are great way to encourage babies to sit up.
 Photo courtesy of Mama.Papa.Bubba